Gualberto-Vannini/opening_hours/README.md

 The `convertDate12Clock` function takes a number representing the number of seconds since midnight, and returns a string representation of the time in 12-hour clock format.
 The tests for this function check that it correctly converts various input values to the expected output format.

-The test file can be executed with `yarn test`
+The test specific file can be executed with `yarn test src/utils/helpers/formatDateHelper.test.ts` or all test can be executed with `yarn test`

 ### The custom hook tests
 ![test-suite_2](https://user-images.githubusercontent.com/22340454/226169809-56a1dcb7-eeec-4006-a532-08e86f5ba950.png)